 Probably due to the large diversity of plot management, the beech median radial pattern did not apply to many trees of the sampling.
 As a result, there was no “universal” juvenile trend for any of the 3 parameters for all trees.
 Combining global trend (flat, up, down) and curvature (straight, convex, concave), there was a large variety of profile occurrence in each of the 9 cross-types for each plot.

-Even if there is a part of ontogenetic influence in the juvenile patterns for RW, SG and SM, the results suggest the main influence of plastic adaptation to mechanical constraints in the tree growth (adaptive juvenility).
+If the variation of properties had been governed by ontogenetic determinism, similar trends would have been expected among trees and plots.
+The observed variability of radial variations suggests, on the contrary, a dominance ofplastic adaptation to mechanical constraints in the tree growth (adaptive juvenility).

 5. Conclusion

 Based on the analysis of variance and the analysis of radial profiles, we showed that, for the 3 studied variables (RW, SG and SM) within-tree variations represented the largest part of variance.
 These within-tree variations occurred both through peripheral variations (asymmetry between North and South profiles) and through radial variations (dependence of the property on the distance to the pith).
 The patterns of radial variations of the 3 variables were diverse, including increasing, flat and decreasing patterns, as well as convex, straight and concave patterns.
 Overall, these observations demonstrate that juvenile wood in Beech did not obey to systematic variations (ontogenetic juvenility), but was the result of plastic adaptation (adaptive juvenility) to variable individual trajectories and associated mechanical constraints.

+One hypothesis that should be tested is the influence of change in access to light between trees of the same species in similar environment, with very different initial growing condition: i) understorey beginning like in primary forest, ii) plantation at very high density, iii) plantation at low density, using heliophilic, semi-tolerant and shade-tolerant species (Lehnebach et al 2019).
+Measurement of radial variations of fibre length, ring width, basic specific gravity and specific modulus should be made with narrow spacing (each 2 mm) near the pith and larger ones (10 mm) nearer to the bark, in order to see if the transition between radial trend from one mode to the other is close to pith or not.
+Another study should be done on plantation trees with well documented forest management: initial spacing (high and low), date and importance of thinning.

+Moreover, basic studies should be made on modelling growing trees with large difference in slenderness evolution and radial evolution of specific gravity and specific modulus as found in this study.
+Radial evolution of maturation strain can be added with different hypotheses for better representation of trunk growth.
+The tree stability (buckling or flexure risk) at each growing step will be documented.

 Acknowledgments